g4bey/quick-discord-rpc-gui/readme.md

-I made this interface in order to experiment PySimpleGUI.
+I made this interface in order to experiment with PySimpleGUI.

 If you ever decide to use it, find `client_id` and add your client ID.